OneRouter/vite-plugin-onerouter-pages/README.md

 yarn add @onerouter/core react-router-dom react-router-native
 ```

-The easiest way to get React Native Web working with Vite is with @tamagui/vite-plugin (whether you use it or not, make sure you add ), so it's in this example:
+The easiest way to get React Native Web working with Vite is with @tamagui/vite-plugin (whether you actually use Tamagui or not), so it's in this example:

 ```sh
 # devDependencies